-Ten cloves of garlic sounds like a lot, but it sweetens and mellows as it roasts and doesn’t overpower at all.
+Ten cloves of garlic sounds like a lot, but it sweetens and mellows as it roasts, creating a rich accompaniment to the potatoes.
 If you want to make this dish vegan, just trade the butter intended for serving with a little olive oil.

 - 10 garlic cloves